Build Better SEO Content with Keyword Analysis Tools

 Better Content Planning with SEO in Mind

-We’ll use a combination of keyword research tools, including SEO PowerSuite’s Rank Tracker program, to help us decide on a content keyword focus for a hypothetical project.
+We’ll use a combination of keyword analysis software tools, including SEO PowerSuite’s Rank Tracker program, to help us decide on a content keyword focus for a hypothetical project.

 The first two SEO tools used below are Keywords Everywhere and Ubersuggest.

-(Note: As of early November 2019, Keywords Everywhere has gone from being a free tool to a paid-only tool.
-Ubersuggest is still free… for now at least.
-I suspect Ubersuggest may also move to a paid pricing model sometime in 2020.)
+(Note: In late fall of 2019, Keywords Everywhere went from being a free tool to a paid-only tool.
+Ubersuggest was also free when I first wrote this post.
+However, it is now a paid tool with multiple pricing tiers.)

 Also be sure to review this post on several free Google SEO tools that are available to all.